-Undergraduate student Sai Wu and grad student Alex Thelemann worked with Assistant Professor Ben Dymond as part of a team gathering data on Duluth's iconic Blatnik Bridge this past summer.
+Undergraduate student Sai Wu and grad student Alex Thelemann worked with Assistant Professor Ben Dymond as part of a team gathering data on Duluth's iconic Blatnik Bridge in 2018.

 The staff, faculty and students of the Civil Engineering Department are excited about what we have to offer and the potential impact you can have on the world by being part of our program.